stormpath/stormpath-nginx/README.md

 lua_ssl_verify_depth 2;
 ```

-Note: If you're unsure where your root certificate pem files are, check out Go's [root ca search paths](https://golang.org/src/crypto/x509/root_linux.go).
-If you're on mac, you'll need to open up Keychain Access, select all of your System Roots certificates, and then go to File > Export Items to export a .pem file.
+Note: If you're unsure where your root certificate pem file is, check out Go's [root ca search paths](https://golang.org/src/crypto/x509/root_linux.go).
+Those locations should work for your linux distribution.
+If you're on macOS, you'll need to open up Keychain Access, select all of your System Roots certificates, and then go to File > Export Items to export a .pem file.

 Once you have nginx configured, you can add an OAuth endpoint with the following configuration: